Medical Cannabis Costs

-While there are a number of Australian cannabis product manufacturers and distributors, there are only three companies that make products from Australian cannabis, manufacture in Australia and supply to patients.
+While there are a number of Australian cannabis product manufacturers and distributors, there are only four companies that make products from Australian cannabis, manufacture in Australia and supply to patients.
 These three companies are:

 Currently, Canndeo sells the cheapest Full Spectrum CBD product in Australia.
 It costs about $0.07 per mg.

 ANTG only supplies flower and has a CBD only and three THC dominant flower products.

 Entoura has two Australian grown products on the market, their EMC 10:15 THC:CBD oil and a the EMC THC 26 oil.